preronam/Employee-Tracker/README.md

 - Console.table

 Instructions for using application:
-- Clone the github repo
+- Clone the github repo in a folder
 - Open files with VS
 - Run schema.sql and seeds.sql in MySQL Workbench to create database and populate the database
 - If you are missing the dependencies, run the following commands in your terminal :
    * npm install inquirer
    * npm install mysql
    * npm install console-table
- - From terminal navigate to cloned repo folder and run node index.js
+ - From terminal navigate to the cloned repo folder and run node index.js